astrohart/MFR/MFR.Settings.Configuration.Providers.Actions/README.md

 ##### Remarks

-This method checks whether the file having the specified `pathname` exists on the disk or not, and has the filename `config.json` before creating a new file system entry object.
+This method checks whether the file having the specified `pathname` exists on the file system or not, and has the filename `config.json` before creating a new file system entry object.

 <a name='M-MFR-Settings-Configuration-Providers-Actions-Generate-LoadConfigFromFileAction-MFR-FileSystem-Interfaces-IFileSystemEntry-'></a>